Erudika/paraio.org/src/monolite/partials/033-restauth.md

 ```
 para.clients_can_access_root_app = true
 ```
 This is useful if you only have one app on the server.
+When hosting multiple apps on Para, this should be set to `false`.
-This doesn't affect clients that use an `accessKey` and a `secretKey`, only those that use access tokens.
+This does not affect clients that use an `accessKey` and a `secretKey`, only those that use access tokens (JWT).

 In production, when Para is deployed as a multitenant server (hosting many apps), it is recommended that API clients are not allowed to access root app through the API with `para.clients_can_access_root_app = false`.